dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 #### Solution

-The bin file doesn’t have any obvious signature, and it is a sparse file.
+The bin file doesn't have any obvious signature, and it is a sparse file.

-The hint seems to suggest that this file is something related to toys from the 90s… if you watched the intro video, it looks pretty obvious that it’s related to [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi).
+The hint seems to suggest that this file is something related to toys from the 90s… if you watched the intro video, it looks pretty obvious that it's related to [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi).

 Searching the internet, I found a Tamagotchi P1 emulator which looked promising: [TamaTool](https://github.com/jcrona/tamatool).
 At first, I thought that the image was a ROM, but I abandoned that lead as:

-- it didn’t work out-of-the-box with the emulator;
+- it didn't work out-of-the-box with the emulator;
-- wrt the “original” ROM (available, for instance, [here](https://www.planetemu.net/rom/mame-roms/tama)), our file is too small and sparse;
+- wrt the "original" ROM (available, for instance, [here](https://www.planetemu.net/rom/mame-roms/tama)), our file is too small and sparse;
-- Tamagotchi’s ROMs are protected by copyright, so Google couldn’t realistically hack and redistribute one (also writing one from scratch looked pretty overkill by me).
+- Tamagotchi's ROMs are protected by copyright, so Google couldn't realistically hack and redistribute one (also writing one from scratch looked pretty overkill by me).

 While playing with the TamaTool, I noticed that it can extract images from the ROM.
 That, together with the challenge hint, was a strong indication I was dealing with an image file.

-It took me more than 1 day to understand how to decode this image (image formats are not my cup of tea)… I started playing with ImageMagick (the convert tool, specifically) but I couldn’t find much...
+It took me more than 1 day to understand how to decode this image (image formats are not my cup of tea)… I started playing with ImageMagick (the convert tool, specifically) but I couldn't find much...

 Then my frustration made me use the brute force.
 I built a Python script, using Pillow, to iterate over some image sizes (width and height).
 I was pretty sure I was dealing with a B/W image (since Tamagotchi has a monochromatic display), which means one bit per pixel.

 Brute-force kind-of worked, not giving me a perfect picture, but something with clear, recognizable, patterns.
 I could read part of the flag, and that gave me a huge hint on the file format: as it turns out, the image uses 2 bits per pixel!

-I still couldn’t get a perfect picture, but this is the exploit I used to read the whole flag.
+I still couldn't get a perfect picture, but this is the exploit I used to read the whole flag.

 ```python
 #!/usr/bin/env python3